MartinK7/buildroot-dotnetdemo-rpi0w/README.md

 with your changes.

 ## License
-This project is licensed under the MIT License.
+This buildroot project is licensed under the GNU License.
+The dotnetdemo application @ https://github.com/MartinK7/dotnetdemo is licensed under the MIT License.